By Emily Ward, Director of Program Development and National Sales

 So how do you take log rolling out of the pool and into your community?
 All you need is a simple, portable inflatable pool and 2 ½ feet of water.

-Campus and Community Recreation programs are using this strategy to energize community events and introduce thousands of people to log rolling in convenient places like community and campus festivals, farmers markets, sporting events, Welcome Week on campus… if you have a 16' diameter space of level ground, you can set up your pool and let people give log rolling a try!
+Campus Recreation programs are using this strategy to energize Freshman Orientation, Welcome Week activities, RA training, Campus Rec staff training, Athletic events…the possibilities are endless!
+If you have a 15' diameter space of level ground, you can set up your pool and let people give log rolling a try!

-One of the unique things about log rolling is that you can do it in shallow water, so even non-swimmers can participate.
-A shallow, inflatable pool provides a low-barrier way to get people to try it - they’ll only get wet up to their knees and they don’t even need their swimsuits!
-And during warm summer months, people are happy to cool off in knee high water.
-All you need is a hose and a water source or solicit the help of your local fire department, and you can fill up your pool in minutes!
+One of the unique things about log rolling is that it can be done in shallow water, so even non-swimmers can participate.
+A shallow, inflatable pool provides a low-barrier way to get students to try it - they only get wet up to their knees and they don’t even need their swimsuits!
+And on those warm August/September days, people are happy to cool off in knee high water.
+All you need is a hose and a water source or solicit the help of your Physical Plant department, and you can fill up your pool in minutes!

-Log rolling is eye catching, especially in the middle of an event or festival!
-Spectators will flock to see what’s going on, so not only will you be promoting log rolling but you have the opportunity to leverage the interaction to promote other events or programming – sport league registration, signup deadlines, new programs, special events, etc.
+Log rolling is eye catching, especially in the middle of campus, or next to the rec center!
+People will flock to see what’s going on, so not only will you be promoting log rolling but you have the opportunity to leverage the interaction to promote other programming – IM registration deadlines, special Group Ex sessions, an upcoming 5K, club sports, etc.

 There are several portable inflatable pools you can buy online that are big enough to accommodate the Key Log, 1-2 instructors and 1-2 participants.
-We recommend a pool that is about 30” in depth.
-Keep in mind, the Key Log is 11’8” in length, so just make sure you purchase a pool big enough to fit that length!
-One that we’ve seen used often is the Intex 15’x42” Easy Set Pool for $249.
+We recommend a pool that is a minimum of 30” in high sidewall.
+Keep in mind; the Key Log is 11’8” in length, so just make sure you purchase a pool big enough to fit that length!
+One that we use often is the Intex 15’x42” Easy Set Pool.
 We’ve also seen people use portable containment pools, or convert a gaga ball pit into a pool by lining it with a tarp.